 Dorm lighting is poor and plan, and this is one area you should prioritize.
 Your dorm is important for your studies, and lighting is also an important part of the décor.
 You should install several light sources, and here, let your creative juices flow.

 Consider pendant lamps, rope lights, desk lamps, or any other lighting fixtures and techniques that bring back the feeling of home.
-A light timer is a great idea as it brings back the memories of your bedroom back at home.
+A light timer is a great idea as it brings the memories of your bedroom back at home.
 The lighting is both functional and decorative, and you can transform your bland décor into a magnificent sanctuary.

 Your parents invested heavily in cozy flooring back at home, and this is a feature you want to replicate in your dorm.
 Buy comfortable floor rugs and mats and make sure they cover as much space as possible.
 There’s nothing better than walking on cool, soft rugs after running up and down campus studying and working.